-As was noted in the results from the survey, there is a strong perception that while data are collected and reported, it is not regularly used to manage programs or make operational changes.
-Additionally, there was little perception that decision makers at the highest level are utilizing this data as well.
-Respondents suggested finding ways to integrate the measures in an on-going fashion, instead of just at during budget development.
+There is a strong perception that while data are collected and reported, they are not regularly used to manage programs or make operational changes.
+Additionally, there is little perception that decision makers at the highest level are using performance data.
+Staff suggested finding ways to integrate the measures in an on-going fashion, instead of just during budget development.

-In response to this the new administration has shown great interest in the development of an on-going reporting system based on, and fully integrated with, the Priority-Based Budgeting process.
-Performance management is the natural evolution of the budgeting process-ongoing assessment of the results that were purchased, termed MultStat.
+In response to these concerns the new administration has shown great interest in the development of an on-going performance reporting system.
+Performance management is the natural evolution of the budgeting process.
+Multnomah County's new system is called MultStat.